 1Upload resume

-2Paste a job (optional)
+2Add a job description

 Upload resume (.docx or .pdf)